 Alexandria is committed to investment in transportation technologies that improve road safety and traffic management while also preparing the City to take advantage of future transportation infrastructure advancements, such as self-driving cars and real-time traffic management.

-The Traffic Engineering Division recently installed sensors to monitor traffic movement through the City’s transportation network.
+The City installed sensors to monitor traffic movement through the City’s transportation network.
 The system delivers real-time congestion and delay information and has tools to help optimize the movement of people and goods through the network.
-Please check out the public facing dashboard analytics that provides information to make well informed transportation decisions.
+Check out the public facing dashboard analytics that provides information to make well informed transportation decisions.

 The City currently has live cameras at 24 intersections through out the City.
 The cameras are broadcasting on the Traffic View web.
 Click here to view

-See the Smart Mobility Framework Plan!
-Staff has been working to develop a plan that summarizes the many programs that fall under the Smart Mobility Program and how they tie together.
+The Smart Mobility Framework Plan summarizes the many programs that fall under the Smart Mobility Program and how they tie together.

 - Improve safety

 - Improve air quality